flowerforce/flower/packages/flower-react/README.md

   )
 }
 ```

+With this setup, `FlowerField` can still target external slices using the `^slice.path` notation.
+The generated reducer keeps Flower's form state synced while writing the updated value straight into `state.user.active` (without requiring additional action creators in the slice).

 Every rule or selector inside Flower can now read the rest of the Redux tree (the `MatchRules` machinery uses `selectGlobal`), so referencing `state.user` or another slice lets you branch the flow based on your shared data without duplicating it inside Flower.